MC6 end of year celebrations this Friday, 11:30am to 12:45pm. We'll see you there!

 There is the possibility that content analysis can produce findings that are very subjective.
 For example, the researcher may interpret some things said in an interview in a completely different manner from how they were intended, due to their own preconceptions, judgements or biases.
 Cultural differences may contribute to inconsistent interpretation of behaviour coding since language may be translated and therefore interpreted differently by someone of a different nationality.
 As a result, the validity of findings from a content analysis can be questioned since it may not have been measuring what it intended to with accuracy.

-A strength of both content analysis and thematic analysis is high ecological validity.
+A strength of both content analysis is high ecological validity.
 Much of the analysis that takes place within these research methods are basing their conclusions on observations of real‐life behaviour and written and visual communications.
 For example, analysis can take place on books people have read or programmes that people have watched on television.
 Since records of these qualitative sources remain, replication of the content/thematic analysis can be conducted.
 If results were found to be consistent on re‐analysis then they would be said to be reliable.

 Explain one limitation of using content analysis in psychological research.
 (3 marks)